1902 Stanley Stick-Seat Runabout

 Want to see our founder talk about the 1901 Mobile?
 Check out this video from the official Marshall Steam Museum YouTube channel!

-In 1899, the Stanley brothers sold their fledgling business to John B. Walker and Amzi L. Barber, but the latter partnership immediately fell apart, with Barber launching the Locomobile Company in Bridgeport, Connecticut, and Walker starting Mobile Company of America in Tarrytown, New York.
-Both manufactured vehicles of Stanley design.
+In 1899, the Stanley brothers sold their fledgling business and steam car patent to John B. Walker and Amzi L. Barber, but the latter partnership immediately fell apart.
+Both manufactured vehicles of Stanley design, with Barber launching the Locomobile Company in Bridgeport, Connecticut, and Walker starting the Mobile Company of America in Tarrytown, New York.
+In 1902, the Stanley brothers founded the Stanley Motor Carriage Company after having reinvented their own version of a steam car, since they no longer owned the rights to their original patent.
 Mobile’s manufacturing ended just a few years later, about the same time Locomobile switched to building high-quality gas cars.

 Capacity: 2/4 passengers

 Engine: 4½ horsepower

 Weight: 900 pounds

 Cost: $650 in 1901; today’s equivalent: $17,000